-It’s hard to pronounce and lacks the cachet of Cabos or Cancun–but you might want to head to Huatulco this winter, a beach getaway with unspoiled beauty.
+It’s hard to pronounce and lacks the cachet of Cabos or Cancun–but you might want to head to Huatulco this winter, a beach getaway with unspoilt beauty.

 In the mid 1980s, Fonatur, Mexico’s National Trust Fund for Tourism Development (whose other projects include have included more popular resorts like Cancun, Los Cabos and Ixtapa, all developed in the 70s) found this poor and sparsely populated area, relocated its Zapotec inhabitants to nearby Santa Maria Huatulco, and began building the infrastructure to attract foreign tourists and bolster the local economy.